BrendanTWhite/morplees/docs/ERD.md

 - And in all cases - explain why the delete failed

 ## nullOnDelete
-Child remains, gets `null` as their parent
+Child remains, gets `null` as their parent.
 Note - parent_id field on child must be `->nullable()`

 ## ERD Diagram